artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 a.
 Identify the hazards that occur and explain how this processor handles them.

 b.
 Draw the pipeline diagram for the second iteration of the loop.
+Unlike Ripes, the RVfpga-Pipeline simulator does not generate this diagram automatically.
+Therefore, you must create it manually, either on paper or with a tool such as Excel or PowerPoint.
+Nevertheless, you can still rely on the RVfpga-Pipeline simulation to analyze the program’s behavior cycle by cycle within the loop.

 c.
 Calculate the CPI (Cycles Per Instruction) of the loop.